General Church News

 Joys and sorrows

-You can read the Joys and sorrows shared with the congregation by clicking the link below.
+You can read the Joys and sorrows shared with the congregation by clicking the button below.
 The page is also accessible from the Members/Friends drop-down menu.
 The Joys and Sorrows page is password-protected, so you must be logged in as a registered user of our site to see it.
 If you have not already registered, you can do so here.

 Read Joys and Sorrows